Nishanth-works/LLM_PDF_project/README.md

-## Zania PDF 📑 Chat App💬
+##  PDF 📑 Chat App💬

 ### Introduction:

-Zania PDF Chat App is a Python-based application designed to provide an interactive way to extract and query information from PDF documents.
+PDF Chat App is a Python-based application designed to provide an interactive way to extract and query information from PDF documents.
 It leverages LLM's and Langchain framework for answering queries based on the content of the uploaded PDF.

 ### Demo: https://youtu.be/peyhBucTaxE